mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   </li>
 </ul>

 Overall, I think the prelim exams were very demanding, but I felt that the entire year was solid preparation that gave us the tools to succeed.
 We had an opportunity to show our professors everything we learned by solving problems we had never seen before.

-After going through the stress of studying for hours each day, I felt a great sense of confidence after passing them and am really looking forward to the next year of classes.
+> After going through the stress of studying for hours each day, I felt a great sense of confidence after passing them and am now really looking forward to the next year of classes.

 # Social Reflections
 Everyone is different and values socializing in different ways - to each their own!
 Prior to the start of the PhD program, I led a pretty social lifestyle.
 I wasn’t going out and partying all the time, but I definitely found a lot of joy in being an activities-oriented person: traveling, hiking, playing board games, going to museums, going to parks/on walks, going over to other people’s homes, going out to eat etc. I knew that I would not be able to stay as active since my priority was to study, learn, and pass prelims, but I wanted to find ways to do activities I enjoyed as well.
 While the quantity of these social activities did decrease substantially, I was able to find ways to begin building social connections at Davis, and will continue to grow those next year.
 Below are a few things I did to help me begin building connections with others in the community.

 ## Department Bonding
 I tried to attend every student-faculty and all-department event I could (especially if they weren’t around exam season!).
 For some events, there weren’t obligations to stay for the entire period of each event, so I navigated my attendance accordingly.
-But, I do think networking is extremely important and sometimes undervalued, so I wanted to meet all the professors and students I could to begin laying the foundation for friendships and collaborations in the future!
+> I do think networking is extremely important and sometimes undervalued, so I wanted to meet all the professors and students I could to begin laying the foundation for friendships and collaborations in the future!

 I also just found everyone so interesting, so I was very excited to get to know everyone better (inside and outside of academia).
 Meeting upper year students was also really lovely because I now have friends going into the next year and can call on them for advice.

 Below are some of the opportunities we had to bond with other students/faculty in the department:
 <ul>